GunomeMidare/sap-build-work-zone/docs/expose-federation-content.md

 #### Blogs, SAP Help and other Sources
 - [SAP Help: Exposing Launchpad Content to SAP BTP](https://help.sap.com/docs/ABAP_PLATFORM_NEW/a7b390faab1140c087b8926571e942b7/8216497368a9417f8008db8eb63fab72.html?version=202310.003&locale=en-US)
 - [Developer Tutorial: Expose Federation Content from SAP S/4HANA](https://developers.sap.com/tutorials/cp-launchpad-federation-expose-content.html)

+## Prerequisites 📝
+- You also need to make sure that the user which does the content exposure has the right role.
+  -  The permissions to run the content exposure are delivered with the role SAP_FLP_ADMIN
+- Verify that the page cache is turned on for the user.

 ---

 ### Select SAP Fiori Content for Exposure using transaction